gugagreen/6441-summer-2015/lanterns/README.txt

 	- run code: $ mvn exec:java -Dexec.mainClass="ca.concordia.lanterns.Controller.GameController"

 5) instructions for loading save files for specific rapid feature tests
-	- With the steps above start the application
+	- With the steps above, start the application
-	- Choose option "2" (Load game from file)
+	- Choose option "2" (Load game from file) (loading with validation not work with the following saves since they are hacked)
-	- enter file name "featureTest.xml" (without quotes)
+	- Enter file name  (without quotes)
-	- This save allows for testing of Lantern card Exchange and Making a dedication with player 0
+		- "featureTest.xml" This save allows for testing of Lantern card Exchange and Making a dedication with player 0
+		- "end.xml" This save allows for testing end conditions, it is 3 tile plays away from the end.

 fyi: the source code and other artifacts for this project can be found in github, on this link: